Prathamesh7003/Python-Programs/README.md

 # Python-Programs
-thsi repo contains python lab assignments
+this repo contains python lab assignments For RPOOP